agency-quill/agency/documentation/web/dynamic-paper-mod.md

 __Reminder: Apostrophes/single quotes in the `u_ad_html_text` field need to be preceded by a backslash (e.g. `\'`).
 Also, positioning using `px` can pose an issue for responsive design.__

 ## Product Image
 The module includes a product image.
 The image should be a merchbase image, saved at 480px wide by 290px tall.
 Keep in mind that the bottom 10px of the image is cut off.
 Save the file in the `.png` format, with a transparent background.
-The file name should be the find number of the SKU.
+The file name should be the item/find number of the SKU.

 ##### Example
 ```html